TranscryptOrg/Transcrypt/transcrypt/development/automated_tests/hello/README.md

 Transcrypt's autotest framework verifies that the generated javascript produces the same output as the original python code.

-Instead of comparing javascript output to hardcoded assertions, Transcrypt's autotest framework *generates* those assertions by running the testlets with *CPython* (`-r` switch), recording the results, and then comparing those results in a Javascript runtime (e.g. your browser) to the output of the javascript produced with transcrypt (`-b` switch).
+Instead of comparing JavaScript output to hardcoded assertions, Transcrypt's autotest framework *generates* those assertions by running the testlets with *CPython* (`-r` switch), recording the results, and then comparing those results in a Javascript runtime (e.g. your browser) to the output of the JavaScript produced with Transcrypt (`-b` switch).

 ## Usage